You can enter multiple award categories but you must complete a separate entry form for each award you enter.

 Supporting evidence

 You may submit additional supporting information of up to two sides of A4 for each award you enter.
-This could include evidence to support your entry such as sections of reports or research, graphs showing your results, letters from your customers describing how effective your initiative/product/service has been, or photographs and short video content (no longer than two minutes).
+This could include evidence to support your entry such as sections of reports or research, graphs showing your results, letters from your customers describing how effective your product or initiative has been, or photographs and short video content (no longer than two minutes).

 This information must clearly indicate your organisation name and the award entry for which the additional information supports.
 If the same supporting information applies across all categories entered, then only two sides should be provided.